US senators promise vaccines for Taiwan amid China row - WTMJ

 “This is love from America in return,” Sullivan said, wearing a mask that he noted had “Love from Taiwan” written on it.

-The three senators arrived from South Korea, where they met senior officials including the foreign and defense ministers on Friday and Saturday to discuss COVID-19 cooperation, the U.S.-South Korea military alliance and North Korea.
+The three senators arrived at 7:30 a.m. from South Korea, where they met senior officials including the foreign and defense ministers on Friday and Saturday to discuss COVID-19 cooperation, the U.S.-South Korea military alliance and North Korea.
+They departed Taiwan at 10.30 a.m. the same morning, according to Taiwan’s foreign ministry.

 ___ Soo reported from Hong Kong.